 Willys Overland Crossley "Manchester" trucks used Lycoming CT engines imported into the United Kingdom from Lycoming Manufacturing Co. in Williamsport, Pennsylvania, USA.

-The following trucks also had Lycoming CT engines:
+The following trucks were also fitted with Lycoming CT engines:

 They were also used in Fageol tractors.